seasketch/geoprocessing/website/docs/thirdpartydata/thirdpartydata.md

 A number of global datasources are published in the [global-datasources](https://github.com/seasketch/global-datasources) project.

-These are already published as cloud-optimied GeoTIFF's and flatgeobuf files and you can add them to your `datasources.json` file.
+These are already published as cloud-optimied GeoTIFF's and you can use their URL's directly with `loadFgb`.

 ## Marine Regions